What the best shampoo has

 What's your hair type?
 Different types of hair call for different types of shampoo.
 For fine, limp, or oily hair, you should opt for a clear shampoo that can scour the excess oil from your scalp without weighing down your tresses.
-A dry shampoo is often a good choice for this hair type, since it absorbs excess oil and adds volume.
 By contrast, dry hair – which includes almost all curly hair – needs a product that cleans gently without stripping away all of the hair's natural oils.
 Look for a thicker, creamy moisturizing shampoo with ingredients such as shea butter, plant oils, or silicone to coat the hair shaft and keep moisture in.

 How often do you shampoo?
-Some shampoos – particularly those labeled as deep-cleaning or clarifying shampoos – are too harsh to use daily and are instead designed for once- or twice-weekly use.
-That doesn't mean you can't use them as needed to clean away oil and the residues of styling products; you should just plan to alternate them with a different shampoo that has a gentler formula.
+Some shampoos -- particularly those labeled as deep-cleaning or clarifying shampoos -- are too harsh to use daily and are instead designed for once- or twice-weekly use.
+That doesn't mean you can't use them as needed to clean away oil and the residue of styling products; you should just plan to alternate them with a different shampoo that has a gentler formula.
 If your hair is curly, dry, or damaged, you might want to consider going longer between washings, as even a moisturizing shampoo can dry out the hair somewhat.
-Julyne Derrick, the beauty expert at About.com, recommends simply rinsing your hair with water and following up with a conditioner.